pulibrary/pulfalight/README.md

 #### Adding new EADs to test suite.

 1. Open up `app/services/aspace_fixture_generator.rb`
-1. Add EAD ID to the `AspaceFixtureGenerator::EADID` constant.
+1. Add EAD ID to the `AspaceFixtureGenerator::EAD_IDS` constant.
-1. If you're only interested in a subset of components, add them to the `AspaceFixtureGEnerator::COMPONENT_MAP` constant.
+1. If you're only interested in a subset of components, add them to the `AspaceFixtureGenerator::COMPONENT_MAP` constant.
 1. `bundle exec rake pulfalight:fixtures:refresh_aspace_fixtures`

 ### Citation Formatting